yetisno/DNService/README.md

 # DNService
-The server module of [`DNSManager`](../../../DNSManager), this provide Domain Name Service and support base function like [A, CNAME, MX, NS, SOA]
+The server module of [`DNSManager`](../../../DNSManager), this provide Domain Name Service and support base function like [A, CNAME, MX, NS, SOA].
+DNSManger = DNSAdmin + DNService

 and use `Rake` to manage process.